zero-in-on/zeroinon-web/README.txt

-zeroinon web site uses Tessellate by HTML5 UP as a template files.
+zeroinon web site uses Tessellate by HTML5 UP as a template files, built with SvelteKit.